-The Day hikes in Bhutan and Cultural Discovery is truly an experience rich in culture, architecture and traditions of Bhutan.
-You get to unearth the ancient Goempas, Dzong and temples of the Buddhist religion.
+The Day hikes in Bhutan and Cultural Discovery are truly an experience rich in Bhutan's culture, architecture, and traditions.
+You get to unearth the ancient Goempas, Dzong, and temples of the Buddhist religion.
 The entire hike is easy beyond reason and mesmerizing beyond expectations.
 You are bound to thoroughly enjoy the sites of some of the most culturally iconic landmarks in Bhutan.

-The cultural trip begins with your landing at Paro in the Paro International Airport where our crew will pick you.
+The cultural trip begins with your landing at Paro in the Paro International Airport, where our crew will pick you.
 The first day itself is exciting as you get to visit the largest monastery in Bhutan, Rinpung Dzong.
-After viewing the fourteen shrines and chapels inside the monastery you head on to the Buddhist Temple of Kichu Lhakhang.
-You visit one of the oldest temples in Bhutan, the Jowo temple in Kichu built in the 7th century.
+After viewing the fourteen shrines and chapels inside the monastery, you head to the Buddhist Temple of Kichu Lhakhang.
+You visit one of the oldest temples in Bhutan, the Jowo temple in Kichu, built in the 7th century.

-The next day’s hike begins from the north of Thimphu at Begana and takes the trail to Tango Goemba.
-A cultural masterpiece, it was renovated by the Divine Madman; Lama Drukpa Kunley.
-You will observe the sandalwood statue of Chenresig and then head on another hike to Cheri Goemba which is a monastery turned into a teaching center.
-The myth about Guru Rimpoche visiting this place in the 8th-century marks as one of the reasons you cannot miss out on this hike.
-On the same day, you will be blessed with a hike to Wangdi Tse monastery best known for its art and interior design.
+The next day’s hike begins from the north of Thimphu at Begana and takes the Tango Goemba.
+A cultural masterpiece, it was renovated by the Divine Madman, Lama Drukpa Kunley.
+You will observe the sandalwood statue of Chenresig and then head on another hike to Cheri Goemba and a monastery turned into a teaching center.
+The myth about Guru Rimpoche visiting this place in the 8th-century marks one reason you cannot miss out on this hike.
+On the same day, you will be blessed with a hike to Wangdi Tse monastery, best known for its art and interior design.

 This day marks your arrival in the land of the Thunder Dragon, Bhutan.
 Your plane will land at the only international airport in Bhutan, the Paro International Airport.
-Paro's landing is quite adventurous as the plane lands in close proximity amidst the hills at a high altitude.
+Paro's landing is quite adventurous as the plane lands nearby amidst the hills at a high altitude.
 The architectural airport in Paro is contrasting with modern airports in western countries.
-Upon reaching the airport, not far, you will be greeted by our coordinates and transferred to your hotel.
+Upon reaching the airport, not far, you will be greeted by our Bhutanese guide and transferred to your hotel.

 Kichu Lhakhang Buddhist Temple is situated in Lango Gewog, Paro.
-The Jowo temple in Kichu is one of the oldest in Bhutan which is known to have been built around the 7th century by Songtsen Gampo, a Tibetan Emperor.
+The Jowo temple in Kichu is one of the oldest in Bhutan, known to have been built around the 7th century by Songtsen Gampo, a Tibetan Emperor.
 As per the myth, Guru Rimpoche/ Padmasambhava, the legendary Buddhist spiritual leader and tantric, visited this landmark and concealed spiritual treasures here.
-There are two orange trees in the courtyard which are believed to bear fruit all around the year.
+There are two orange trees in the courtyard, which are believed to bear fruit all around the year.

 After having a fulfilling exploration at the ancient monastery and temple, you will head back to Paro.
 As you walk around the streets of Paro, you will come across Bhutanese architectural buildings.

-This is an exciting day as you will visit two important monasteries in Bhutan.
-In the morning you will take a drive to Ta Dzong which takes about 5km in distance from Paro.
-Ta Dzong which was built in 1649 serves as the National Museum of Bhutan.
+Today is an exciting day as you will visit two important monasteries in Bhutan.
+In the morning, you will take a drive to Ta Dzong, which takes about 5km in the distance from Paro.
+Ta Dzong, which was built in 1649, serves as the National Museum of Bhutan.
 Unlike other monasteries, it is round built with seven stories.
 It symbolizes the gemstone of wealth in Bhutan.
 From Ta Dzong, the views of Paro Chhu along the settlements of Paro can be seen on the horizon.
 While it is prohibited to take pictures of the inside, you can click some of the surroundings.

 Overnight in Thimphu.

-On this day you will go on a hike to two ancient monasteries.
-In the morning after having breakfast, you will head to the north of Thimphu at Begana.
+On this day, you will go on a hike to two ancient monasteries.
+In the morning, after having breakfast, you will head to the north of Thimphu at Begana.
 From here on, we will head for a hike on the trail to Tango Goemba.
-You take a long climb for around an hour through a steep trail and after a gradual ascent, reach Tango.
+You take a long climb for around an hour through a steep trail and reach Tango after a gradual ascent.
 On the way, you can take a left towards the meditation cave of Zhabdrung.
-Tango is a cultural masterpiece, renovated on a green hilltop by Lama Drukpa Kunley, also known as the divine madman, in the 12th century.
+Tango is a cultural masterpiece renovated on a green hilltop by Lama Drukpa Kunley, also known as the divine madman, in the 12th century.
 You will instantly spot the curved frontage as you climb up the stairs.
 It also holds the sandalwood statue of Chenresig installed by the Zhabdrung in the 16th century.
 At present, Tango serves as the campus for monks to study and practice Buddhism.

 Overnight in Thimphu

-On this day you will experience the lifestyle and culture of the Bhutanese people through their dzongs and their villages.
-Punakha is known best for its production of rice in the river beds of Pho and Mo Chu in the Ritsha village.
-The houses in the Ritsha village; the rice bowl of Bhutan, in Punakha is typically made from mud and stone.
+On this day, you will experience the lifestyle and culture of the Bhutanese people through their dzongs and their villages.
+Punakha is known best for its rice production in the river beds of Pho and Mo Chu in the Ritsha village.
+The houses in the Ritsha village, the rice bowl of Bhutan, in Punakha are typically made from mud and stone.

-You will visit the Punakha Dzong which is also dubbed as 'the palace of great happiness or bliss'.
+You will visit the Punakha Dzong, which is also dubbed as 'the palace of great happiness or bliss.
 It was built between the male river Pho Chhu and the female river, Mo Chhu, in the 16th century by Ngawang Namgyal.
 The magnitude of this monastery will baffle you as it is the second-largest ad second oldest in Bhutan.
-It is a six storied structure sitting at an elevation of 1200m.
+It is a six-storied structure sitting at an elevation of 1200m.
 Its cultural significance lies in the fact that the relics and remains of Ngawang Namgyal and Pema Lingpa, both ancient leaders and discoverers.
-When the capital of Bhutan was in Punakha, this monastery served as the administrative center of the government.
+When the capital of Bhutan was in Punakha, this monastery served as the government's administrative center.
 Now it has been listed in Bhutan's Tentative List for UNESCO inclusion.